 - Transcripts from all colleges and universities from which you earned college credit, including high school dual credit (Truman applicants do not need to submit Truman transcripts)

 - OPTIONAL: Graduate Teaching Research Assistant (GTRA) application (available as part of online application)

-Applications for acceptance into the Master of Music Program are due on the following dates:
+Applications for acceptance into the Master of Arts in Music Program are due on the following dates: